Madeleina Kay

-Kay has written and illustrated a number of children's books, including Go back to where you came from!
+Kay has self-published a number of children's books, including Go back to where you came from!
 (2016), Alba White Wolf's adventures in Europe (2017), Theresa Maybe in Brexitland (2017), and Thump the orange gorilla at the big world zoo (2018).

-Kay was the Young Talent Winner of the Great British Postcard Competition 2017.
-She came third place in the Europe in my Region blogging competition 2017.
-In 2018, Kay was awarded with the Young European of the Year title by the European Parliament and the Schwarzkopf Foundation, honouring her for her "pro-European efforts in the UK & beyond".
+In 2018, Kay was awarded with the Young European of the Year title by the Schwarzkopf Foundation.